 Dill plants are grown as annuals, so they do not have a USDA Hardiness Zone rating.
 In hot weather, dill may go to seed quickly.
-Cooler zones can probably grow dill throughout the summer, but in zones 9 and above, the dill growing season is often during.
+Cooler zones can probably grow dill throughout the summer, but in zones 9 and above, the dill growing season is often limited.
 Dill can also self-sow readily.

-For sense, healthy plants, plant your dill in full sun.
+For healthy plants, plant your dill in full sun.

 Mature Plant Size

 The size of dill plants depends on the variety you are growing.
 Most will reach a height of between 18 to 40 inches.

 Bloom Period/Days to Harvest

 You can harvest leaves at any time.
 Dill generally blooms about 8 weeks after sowing.
 Once the flowers develop, the plants stop producing foliage and focus on seed development.
 You can extend your dill season by succession planting it every 2 to 4 weeks.

 How to Harvest